inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 <b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#2-seq2seq-with-cross-entropy--reinforce>2. seq2seq with Cross-Entropy & REINFORCE - the algorithms.</a></b> Details the specifics of the algorithms used for this particular experiment and the core structure of the approximation models employed.

 <b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#3-training>3.
-Training.</a></b> Analyzes the progress, duration and statistics of the two different training methods until halting.
+Training & Tests Discussion.</a></b> Analyzes the progress of the two different training methods until halting, and the corresponding performance of the model on the tests.

-<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#4-results--discussion>4.
-Results & Discussion.</a></b> CHANGE CHANGE CHANGE Tests the chatbot agent generated from the model in the free open Telegram environment.

-<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#5-future-work>5.
+<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#5-future-work>4.
 Future work.</a></b> Explores potential avenues of interest for future experiments.</p>

 ---------